BRACES

 Getting Your Braces Off?

-Getting Braces Off Early
+Getting Braces Off Faster

-Keep your mouth clean: Proper oral hygiene can allow your teeth to move into the correct position quicker, and shorten the wearing time for your braces.
+• Keep your mouth clean: Proper oral hygiene can allow your teeth to move into the correct position quicker, and shorten the wearing time for your braces.

-Chop up solid food: Cut up foods such as raw fruits and vegetables and hard-crusted bread into bite-sized pieces to reduce pressure on braces during eating.
+• Chop up solid food: Cut up foods such as raw fruits and vegetables and hard-crusted bread into bite-sized pieces to reduce pressure on braces during eating.

-Don’t chew on anything but food: Chewing on objects such as pens and straws can damage braces and result in added time at the orthodontist’s office.
+• Don’t chew on anything but food: Chewing on objects such as pens and straws can damage braces and result in added time at the orthodontist’s office.

-Don’t push your teeth out of line: Activities such as biting your nails and playing with your elastics can prolong the amount of time you have to wear braces.
+• Don’t push your teeth out of line: Activities such as biting your nails and playing with your elastics can prolong the amount of time you have to wear braces.
 Kick those nervous habits.

-Questions About Post-Braces Oral Care
+Questions about Post-Braces Oral Care

 How long will it take to get my braces taken off?